Next.js Roadmap & Tutorial for Beginners

+Next.js is a React-based framework for building fast, SEO-friendly web applications with built-in routing, server-side rendering, and full-stack capabilities.
+It is one of the most in-demand tools in modern frontend development, used by teams at Vercel, Netflix, TikTok, and thousands of startups worldwide.
 This next.js roadmap is built for developers who want to move beyond client-only React and understand how modern web apps actually ship.
 It clarifies when to render on the server, when to pre-generate pages, and how to structure projects for performance and SEO.
 The focus is practical: conventions, trade-offs, and workflows used in real products.
-If your goal is to deliver reliable apps that load fast and scale cleanly, this roadmap shows a clear, realistic path.

 - Final outcome: ability to build fast, scalable Next.js apps with routing, data fetching, and deployment